 - Disposable air filters – When selecting a disposable filter, look for the MERV rating.
 The higher the rating, the more it will filter out of your air.
 We suggest using MERV 11 filters that are changed every 30-90 days.

 - Whole home filtration – When you add a whole home air cleaner like American Standard Accuclean, which can remove up to 99.98% of all airborne particles and is up to 100 times more effective than a standard 1-inch filter.
 American Standard Accuclean is also certified as asthma and allergy friendly by the Asthma and Allergy Foundation of America, and best of all it does not require any costly replacement filters and can be cleaned at home as needed.

 Balance the humidity in your home

-Maintaining a humidity level of between 35 and 60 percent in the home keeps your home both more comfortable and avoid issues that arise when it the air is too damp or too dry.
+Maintaining a humidity level of between 35 and 60 percent in the home keeps your home both more comfortable and avoids issues that arise when the air is too damp or too dry.

 It’s possible to monitor your humidity level by using a reliable Nest smart home thermostat.

 - Remove some humidity when showering by turning on the bathroom fan before, after, and during a shower

 - Run your air conditioning unit.
 However, when temperatures are mild the HVAC may not run enough to remove moisture from the air.

 - Consider adding a dehumidifier to your HVAC system.